MinnPost/election-night-api/README.md

 1. Get the code and change to directory: `git clone https://github.com/MinnPost/election-night-api.git && cd election-night-api`
 1. (optional) Make a virtualenv to work in: `mkvirtualenv election-night-api`
 1. Install libraries: `pip install -r requirements.txt`

+### Local API

+For testing purposes, it is probably easier to use the lightweight, not production ready, API application.

+1. Run local API with: `python tests/local_api.py`
+1. Make requests to: `http://localhost:5000/?q=SELECT * FROM contests LIMIT 10`

+## Development

 ### Adding or managing a state